bwu1324/Grocery-Aid/README.md

 # Grocery Aid

 ## About
 UIUC CS 411 Database Systems group project.
-A web app for exploring the grocery store products and prices.
+A web app for exploring grocery store products and prices.

 ## Built With
 * Node.js